JambbTeam/flow-nft-moments/README.md

 flow transactions send ./transactions/setupMoments.cdc --signer emulator-user;
 flow transactions send ./transactions/setupMoments.cdc --signer emulator-creator;
 flow transactions send ./transactions/setupAdminProxy.cdc;
+flow transactions send ./transactions/setupCreatorProxy.cdc;
 flow transactions send ./transactions/setupCreatorProxy.cdc --signer emulator-creator;

 # set the emulator as an valid Admin via its Proxy (to test the proxy routes have no issue, these are less easily revoked)
 flow transactions send ./transactions/admin/activateAdminProxy.cdc 0xf8d6e0586b0a20c7;

 # test the admin proxy by registering a new creator with it, as itself
 flow transactions send ./transactions/admin/registerCreator.cdc 0x01cf0e2f2f715450;

-# my user is gunna go rogue and i’ll make a mistake, then fix it
+# this user is gunna go rogue and make a mistake, then admin will fix it
 flow transactions send ./transactions/setupCreatorProxy.cdc --signer emulator-user;
 flow transactions send ./transactions/admin/registerCreator.cdc 0x179b6b1cb6755e31;

 # for the sake of the demo I wont show all the transactions, but let’s assume ole 0x179’er goes hog-wild and makes a bunch of things he should make, lets revoke that
 flow transactions send ./transactions/admin/revokeCreator.cdc 0x01cf0e2f2f715450;